Code of Civil Procedure (India)

 The Code of Civil Procedure, 1908 is a procedural law related to the administration of civil proceedings in India.

 The Code is divided into two parts: the first part contains 158 sections and the second part contains the First Schedule, which has 51 Orders and Rules.
-The sections provide provisions related to general principles of jurisdiction whereas the Orders and Rules prescribe procedures and method that govern civil proceedings in India.
+The sections provide provisions related to general principles of jurisdiction whereas the Orders and Rules prescribe procedures and method that govern civil suit or proceedings in India.

 History

 To give uniformity to Civil Procedure, the Legislative Council of India enacted Code of Civil Procedure, 1858, which received the assent of Governor-General on 23 March 1859.
 The Code however, was not applicable to the Supreme Court in the Presidency Towns and to the Presidency Small Cause Courts.
 It did not meet the challenges and was replaced by Code of Civil Procedure Code, 1877.
 But still it did not fulfill the requirements of time and large amendments were introduced.
 In 1882, the Code of Civil Procedure, 1882 was introduced.
 With passing of time it was felt that it needed flexibility for timeliness and effectiveness.
 To meet these problems Code of Civil Procedure, 1908 was enacted.
 Though it has been amended a number of times, it has withstood the test of time.